sonntagsgesicht/auxilium/README.rst

 * **unicorn/** as the actual python source directory (place to put the python scripts)
+  **Note, project root dir and python source dir must have the same name!**

 * **doc/sphinx/** file read by sphinx to build documentation sites which can be extended, e.g. by :code:`auxilium doc --api`,